amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 - Immutability is norm in Scala.

-Entities are declared as immutable using 'val'.
+Entities are declared as **immutable** using **'val'**.
-e.g. val PI = 3.14
+e.g. **val PI = 3.14**  OR  **val PI:Double = 3.14** though type specification is optional.
 This declares immutable variable called PI.

-  Commonly used collections are immutable too.
+  > Commonly used collections are immutable too.
-  Modifying an immutable collection returns a new collection, leaving the original unchanged.
+  > Modifying an immutable collection returns a new collection, leaving the original unchanged.

 - Mutable data items are created using 'var' e.g. var thisCanChange = 10

 - Multiple assignments:
  Scala supports multiple assignments.
-	If a code block or method returns a Tuple (Tuple − Holds collection of Objects of different types), the Tuple can be assigned to a val variable. e.g. val (myVar1, myVar2) = Pair(40, "Foo") OR val (myVar1: Int, myVar2: String) = Pair(40, "Foo")
+ If a code block or method returns a Tuple (Tuple − Holds collection of Objects of different types), the Tuple can be assigned to a val variable.
+ e.g. val (myVar1, myVar2) = Pair(40, "Foo") OR val (myVar1: Int, myVar2: String) = Pair(40, "Foo")

 - Scala uses ***type inference*** to determine the type of the data, it helps scala to infer what kind of storage unit or data item is.
  When you assign an initial value to a variable, the Scala compiler can figure out the type of the variable based on the value assigned to it.
  Still, You can define any type of Scala variable by mentioning its data type as:
     var myVar :Int;
     val myVal :String;

 - Value types in scala are mostly wrapper over java's:
-		Byte, Short, Char, Int, Long, Float, Double, Boolean and Unit.
+  **Byte, Short, Char, Int, Long, Float, Double, Boolean and Unit.**

 - Scala does not support break or continue statement like Java does.